Advice on How to Appeal a Long Term Disability Denial

 Read and Understand The Denial Letter

 The denial letter should identify the deadline for your appeal and provide the contact information to submit your appeal letter.
-If you miss the deadline or sent the appeal letter to the wrong place, then the insurer may deny your claim.
+If you miss the deadline or send the appeal letter to the wrong place, then the insurer may deny your claim.
 In short, make sure that all your paperwork is submitted on time.
 Your insurer must give you at least 60 days to file an appeal, but many LTD policies allow 180 days.
-Long term disability deadlines are very strict.
+Long-term disability deadlines are very strict.
 You must submit your appeal letter prior to the appeal deadline or the appeal will not be accepted.
-Long term disability companies are not as forgiving as the Social Security Administration, which may accept a late appeal with a statement of good cause.
+Long-term disability companies are not as forgiving as the Social Security Administration, which may accept a late appeal with a statement of good cause.

 Request the Claim File